 The radio project is significantly scaled back in scope and cost from its predecessor, the Oregon Wireless Interoperability Network.
 It has been re-engineered, assigned a new schedule and budget, and staffed to better fit Oregon’s fiscal constraints and public safety emergency services needs.
 The Legislature authorized the revised project in June 2011.

-Focused on repairs and modernization, the project is upgrading the existing radio systems for ODOT and the Oregon State Police to create an integrated statewide network and to allow for shared efficiencies with the Oregon Departments of Corrections and Forestry.
+Focused on repairs and modernization, the project is upgrading the existing radio systems for ODOT and the Oregon State Police to create an integrated statewide network and to allow for shared efficiencies with other users of the radio system.

-The project is scoped to build a trunked, two-way radio system in a “horseshoe” area that includes the Willamette Valley, north to the Columbia River Gorge, east to The Dalles and south to Bend.
+The project is scoped to build a trunked, two-way radio system in an area that includes the Willamette Valley, north to the Columbia River Gorge, east to The Dalles and south to Bend.
 Trunking will improve channel access and efficiency in these high radio traffic areas.

 The radio project has limited budget for interoperability equipment and is working through the State Interoperability Executive Council and the State Radio User Group to foster interoperability between state and local systems.